katalon-studio/katalon-recorder/README.md

 * Formatter for C# with MSTest is provided by [Mark Gibson](https://forum.katalon.com/discussion/4209/export-to-c-with-webdriver-and-mstest).

-* [@Patrick Groot](https://github.com/pgroot91), @Piotr, @Mark_Gibson and other active members who have provided a lot of valuable suggestions and bug reports.
+* [@Patrick Groot](https://github.com/pgroot91), @Piotr, @Mark_Gibson, and other active members who have provided a lot of valuable suggestions and bug reports.
 Please forgive us if your name is missing here.

 * Plugin developers: